1914 French Grand Prix: Regulations and Circuit

 For several years, the Automobile Club de France (ACF) had been trying to reduce engine sizes in racing which it saw as increasingly dangerous with their higher speeds.
+In earlier French GP, the cylinder bore was limited.
 This year, for the first time, it mandated a maximum engine size of 4.5-litres along with an allowable weight range of 800-1100 kg (excluding fluids and tools).
-This obviously benefited the leading French racing manufacturers of Peugeot and Delage, that had dominated the recent years of voiturette racing along with Sunbeam, at the expense of the big-engined cars of Italy and Germany.
+This obviously benefited the leading French racing manufacturers of Peugeot and Delage, that had dominated the recent years of nimble voiturette racing along with Sunbeam, at the expense of the big-engined cars of Italy and Germany.
 There was also an entry limit of five cars per manufacturer, and no privateer entries were permitted.